-Butler is Trello's built-in no-code automation tool that automates tasks and workflows on boards.
-It lets you automate a series of actions on a schedule, based on when a specific action occurs in Trello, or at the click of a button—just create the command you want Butler to execute, and it will automatically react to changes on your boards, handling all manual work for you.
+Automation is Trello's built-in no-code tool that automates tasks and workflows on boards.
+It lets you automate a series of actions on a schedule, based on when a specific action occurs in Trello, or at the click of a button—just create the automation you want to execute, and it will automatically react to changes on your boards, handling all manual work for you.

-You can use Butler to perform simple tasks on a single board using basic functionality, like archiving cards or sorting lists or supercharge your Trello workflow by sharing automations with everyone in your team.
-Butler is available to all Trello accounts at no additional cost, however, it is subject to some quotas and limits that are covered in this article.
+You can use Automation to perform simple tasks on a single board using basic functionality, like archiving cards or sorting lists or supercharge your Trello workflow by sharing automations with everyone in your team.
+Automation is available to all Trello accounts at no additional cost, however, it is subject to some quotas and limits that are covered in this article.

 Card Buttons automate workflows on a card level such as adding or removing card labels and archiving cards, by adding a button to the card back.